zldzksk1/OSU-CS361-Software-Development/README.md

 # CS361_
 This is Fall 2020 CS361 Class Repository
 Book Swap is a course project web application which allows users trade their books with other users with MERN tech-stack while understanding the concept of CI/CD.
-Created by Double A Team.
+Created by Double A Team include myself.

 ### Releases